ationghc/vault-agent-injector/README.md

   - exec into vault pod
     CMD: kubectl exec -it vault-0 /bin/sh

-List the Vaults k8s auth roles at the auth/kubernetes/role endpoint.
+List the Vaults k8s auth roles at the auth/kubernetes/role endpoint, to determine if the test-app role exist.
   CMD: vault list auth/kubernetes/role

 The output from the list command above, doesn't include the test-app role.